alexirpan/alexirpan.github.io/_posts/2015-10-16-friendship-games-geometry.markdown

 OPTIONAL PICTURE

 Oh man, you don't even know.
-Euclidean geometry is my favorite topic frmo high school math, and I've spent a correspondingly long time messing around in it.
+Euclidean geometry is the **best**.
+It's my favorite topic from high school math.
-What's notable here is that not only is this Euclidean geometry, the text animated on the chalkboard looks like a well formed geometry proof.
+What's notable here is that not only is this Euclidean geometry, the animated text looks like a well formed geometry proof.

-And that begs the question: is it?
+Which begs the question: is it?

 (heading?)

 To make this a bit more interesting, I'm going to unpack my thought process and try to explain why I did the steps I did.
 (REPHRASE)

-First, I gave the animating staff the benefit of the doubt, and assumed the proof was valid.
-Why?
-Well, one of the episodes from season 2 was based around time travel, and they added the equation describing relativistic time dilation as an Easter egg (link.)
-It's entirely reasonable that they would animate more math Easter eggs.
+To investigate this, I first gave the animating staff the benefit of the doubt, and assumed it was a real proof.
+Well, the time travel episode from season 2 of *Friendship is Magic* included the equation describing relativistic time dilation.
+So at this point, including a geo proof wouldn't suprise me.

-Let's chase that assumption for a bit.
-Assume the chalkboard has both a real geometry problem and its proof.
-When watching casually, the starting and ending shots are most prominent.
+Now, let's chase that assumption for a bit.
+Assuming the chalkboard has both a real geometry problem and its proof, I used the start and end of the math contest to get data on what the problem could be.

 PICTURE OF THE START

+On a closer look, the diagram looked vaguely familiar.
+Let's set that aside for now and ask what else we can figure out.

 At the beginning, there's no text accompanying the diagram, so the problem must be simple to state, and requires no additional detail.
 At the end, the writing on
 the chalkboard only involves lines, triangles, and angles.
 Notably, no trigonmetry is used.
-Since no side lengths are specified, the problem is most likely an angle chasing problem.
+No side lengths are specified, so it's most likely an angle chasing problem.
 Yet for an angle chasing problem, this is a surprisingly long proof.
-Normally, these proofs are a few lines of reasoning at most, but Sunset and Twilight have filled an entire chalkboard with derivations.
-(Again, at this point we don't know the chalkboard actually has derivations, or that this problem even exists.
+In my experience, angle chasing is pretty short, but Sunset and Twilight have filled an entire chalkboard with derivations.

-We're assuming it does, and need to be prepared to completely discard this line of reasoning.)
-Plus, there's one more clue: this problem felt vaguely familiar to me.
+(Again, at this point I still don't know this is a real proof.
+Everything I'm concluding is under the assumption that the animating staff were detail-oriented enough to do research for a 20 (CHECK) second clip.)

-Based off these clues and some Googling, I found a reasonable candidate: the World's Hardest Easy Geometry Problem.
+Based off those clues, a vague feeling, and the power of the Internet, I found the World's Hardest Easy Geometry Problem.
 (LINK).
-It's a problem that both only requires a diagram to state and basic geometry to solve.
+It's a problem that's simple to state, requires only basic geometry, and is difficult to actually solve.
-I had actually seen this problem several years agao, which explains the feeling I had.
-As verification, the answer of $$x = 20^\circ$$ is correct,
+I had actually seen this problem several years agao, which explains why the diagram looked so familiar.
+And more importantly, $$x = 20^\circ$$ is the solution to the problem.

 PICTURE

-the diagrams match up
+and the given angles match up

 PICTURE

-and the final line $$\angle DEF = 30 + x = (180 - 80) / 2 = 50$$ shows up in
+and there's something that looks like $$(180 - 80) / 2 = 50$$, which shows up
-both places.
+at the end of hte World's Hardest Easy Geometry Problem proof.

 PICTURE

-At this point, we can conclude the animators have included this problem into the movie.
-Why?
-At this stage, there are two possibilities for what we will observe.

-- The rest of the chalkboard will be the rest of the proof.
-- The rest of the chalkboard will not be the rest of the proof.

-There is a reasonable explanation for the first outcome: the animators looked up a geometry problem and included it in the movie.
-However, there are no reasonable explanations for the latter.
-What world states would lead to the animators inclding geometry from one problem, and filling the rest with junk?
-There are some explanations (i.e. everything matched so far was by dumb luck), but these are too unlikely.)

-So, we know the animators are working in good faith.
-But, we don't know how accurate they were, or how well they succeeded.
-The only way to do that is to verify the rest of the chalkboard.
-I stepped through the video frame by frame until I found the money shot.
+So, now we can upgrade that assumption to a fact.
+The only question left is how accurate they were about it, and the only way to do that is to verify the rest of the chalkboard.

+Unfortunately (for me), the movie spends more time on its characters than its geometry proof.
+There's a very brief montage which looks promising,

+ANIMATED GIF?

+so I downloaded the video and stepped through frame by frame, until I found the money shot.

 COPY PASTED PROOF (ALSO USE THAT IMAGE)

 FULL PROOF FROM MOVIE HERE (side by side?)

 This is the clearest shot of the chalkboard in the entire sequence.
-It's only shown for 0.2 seconds of the montage, but it matches up with the second section of the proof.
+It's also only shown for 0.2 seconds.
+A lot of work, for something that people will barely notice.
+The text lines up perfectly with the second section of the proof.

 ANOTHER SIDE BY SIDE IMAGE?

 However, it's not perfect.
-For one, they didn't draw the line parallel to $$AB$$ through $$D$$, so there's no point $$F$$.
-Also, the line $$\angle CDF = \angle CAB = 70 + 10 = 80^\circ$$ has a small animation error, the rightmost equals sign is a minus sign instead.
+For one, neither character draws the parallel to $$AB$$ through $$D$$, so there's no point $$F$$.
+Also, neither character draws segment $$AF$$, so there's no point $$G$$.
+They're both pulling these points out of nowhere.
+And, the line

-This verifies up to the line $$\angle DGF = 180 - 60 - 60 = 60^\circ = \angle ACB$$.
+$$\angle CDF = \angle CAB = 70 + 10 = 80^\circ$$ has a small animation error;
+they accidentally drew $$- 80^\circ$ instead of $$= 80^\circ$$.

-The next picture in the montage is
+The rest of the montage isn't there interesting.
+There's this shot

 PICTURE

-which doesn't give much new information (although the line before $$\triangle DCF ~ \triangle ACB$$ is a bit visible and matches $$\angle AEB = 180 - 70 - (60+20)$$.)

-And, a few frames after that comes this shot.
+which is a closeup of the top line of the second section, and this shot

 PICTURE

-This includes the $$\angle DEF = 30 + x = (180-80)/2$$ line that appeared in the
+which is a closeup of the $$\angle DEF = 30 + x = (180 - 80)/2$$ line I noticed
-ending shot.
-There's also something about $$FE$$, and something about the ratio between two sides.

-1. Calculate some known angles:
+previously.

+The first section of the proof only appears in the final shot.
+It's a bit blurry, but it reads

+$$
-    ACB = 180-(10+70)-(60+20) = 20°
+\angle ACB = 180 - (10+70) - (60+20) = 20^\circ
+$$

+$$
-    AEB = 180-70-(60+20) = 30°
+\angle AEB = 180 - 70 - (60+20) = 30^\circ

-2. Draw a line from point D parallel to AB, labeling the intersection with BC as a new point F and conclude:

-    DCF ACB
-    CFD = CBA = 60+20 = 80°
-    DFB = 180-80 = 100°
-    CDF = CAB = 70+10 = 80°
-    ADF = 180-80 = 100°
-    BDF = 180-100-20 = 60°

-3. Draw a line FA labeling the intersection with DB as a new point G and conclude:

-    ADF BFD
-    AFD = BDF = 60°
-    DGF = 180-60-60 = 60° = AGB
-    GAB = 180-60-60 = 60°
-    DFG (with all angles 60°) is equilateral
-    AGB (with all angles 60°) is equilateral

-4. CFA with two 20° angles is isosceles, so FC = FA

-5. Draw a line CG, which bisects ACB and conclude:
+$$

+which again lines up.

+The ending of the proof is best seen in the two closeups

+PICTURES

+which gives the final lines

-    ACG CAE
+$$\triangle ACG \cong CAE$$
-    FC-CE = FA-AG = FE = FG
-    FG = FD, so FE = FD

-6. With two equal sides, DFE is isosceles and conclude:

-    DEF = 30+x = (180-80)/2 = 50
+$$FC - CE = FA - AG = \overbar{FE} = \overbar{FG}$$

-Answer: x = 20°
+Some points off here, for having Sunset deriving $$\angle CDF = \angle CAB = 70+10 = 80^\circ$$ after writing $$FE = FG$$; she's proving things out of order, and there's no way she can justify $$FC - CE = FA - AG$$ before that line.
+(And points to Twilight for proving things in the right order.)

+Going back to the original proof, both characters skipped stating triangles $$\triangle DFG$$ and $$\triangle AGB$$ are equilateral.
+However, that's reasonable.
+They've shown the angles of $$\triangle DFG$$ and $$\triangle AGB$$ are all $$60^\circ$$.
+They also omitted justifying
+$$FC = FA$$ from isosceles $$\triangle FCA$$, and $$CG$$ bisecting $$\angle C$$, but these are also reasonable skips.

+Overall, I'm impressed the animating staff actually included real math.
+It also proves that Sunset almost, almost got it, if not for the arithmetic mistake at the end.
+Sometimes that's how these things go.